johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 usually appear as perfect circles when the correct aspect ratio is being used.
-But in general, it's better to look at some common objects and make sure they appear correctly---neither too tall nor too squashed (human faces and full human figures are the best candidates for this).
+But in general, it's better to look at some common objects and make sure they appear correctly---neither too tall nor too squashed (human faces and full human figures are the best candidates for this, but so are images of floppy disks in most cases).

 {{< /note >}}